THE COLLECTORS UNDERGROUND

-“I don’t think so, sir,” he replied, growing a spine.
+“I don’t think so, sir,” he added, growing a spine in mid-sentence.

 Good, he was thinking for himself.
-He must really want to be a detective.
+He really wanted to be a detective.
 I prompted him with a breath of smoke.
-He gave no response, so I persisted.
-“Yeah, maybe you’re
+He gave no response, so I continued.

-right.
+“Yeah, maybe you’re right.
 That’s too simple.
 Sure the boys at the office would like it.
 Close the book nice and neat, move on to the next case.
-But we both know that didn’t happen.”
+But we both know that didn’t

+Still no response.
 I slowly inhaled another deep drag.
-“So, what happened?”
+“So, what did happen?”

-Officer Perez finally looked me square, holding the stare until I blinked.
-Then walking around the small crime scene, he upped his tempo with each new line.
+Officer Perez finally looked me square, holding the stare until I broke.
+Then walking around the small crime scene, he started softly upping his tempo with each new line.

-“Swell, sounds good to me,” I mumbled, squatting to face-level with the seated corpse.
+“Swell, sounds good to me,” I mumbled, bending down to face level with the comfortable corpse.

-I couldn’t stop myself from reaching out and tilting the dead guy’s head up.
-The eyes looked tired.
-The frozen expression, that last moment of his life, appeared as a confused mix of
+I remember I couldn’t stop myself from reaching out and tilting the dead guy’s head up.
+The eyes looked tired, but the frozen expression, that last moment of his life, appeared as a confused

-The room got quieter then, and looking at the after-party got tedious real fast.
-Ao, it was unusual, and I admit an interesting crime scene, but in my 32 years of experience this little drama
+The room got quiet then, and now looking at Mr. Tuxedo’s after-party got boring real fast.
+Ao, it was unusual, and I admit an interesting crime scene, but in my experience this little drama

 was a rerun.
-Nothing stood out besides a possible money angle.
-So what if the dead man’s face looked maybe famous or was it infamous?
+Nothing stood out beside the obvious money angle.
+So what if the dead face looked maybe famous or was it infamous?

 Officer Perez was feeling the vibes I was radiating, like a broken toaster always set on burn.
-So when I stood and turned on him, I really didn’t need to voice the question, but I played my
+So when I stood and turned on him I really didn’t need to voice the question again.
+But, I

 “Sir?”
 The scripted response.

-“Thorn, I found something.”
+“Thorn, I did find something.”
 I noted the drop of rank, but said nothing, now totally interested in where this was going.

 Then with a dramatic salesman’s flourish, Officer Perez displayed a full length leather coat.
-Looking at the worn garment, I wondered for only a split moment, and nearly smiled.
-It was
+I wondered for only a split moment, looking at the well-worn garment, and nearly smiled.
+It

-cut straight and tight, high collared, wide-cuffed, and the creases had a sandblasted look.
+was cut straight and tight, high collared, wide cuffed, and the creases had a sandblasted look.
 It was big, tailored for someone my size and shoulder width.

 “I found this under the bed.”
 He brought it closer.

-I fingered the aged soft black leather, and noted the fresh crimson across the bottom hem.
+I fingered the aged soft black leather, and noted the fresh blood painted across the bottom hem.